Standard weight Fire StaffAs used by most beginner and non-contact Fire Staff users.

 Practice your moves with these highly decorated poles then if you want to upgrade to wicked Kevlar(R) ends which we also sell separately.

-Contact Staff handle design
+A great Contact Staff handle design?

 Manufactured with a soft padded grip style handle making for an extremely comfortable and durable Contact handle design.

 This material has benefits over rubber or leather (which can become slippery when fuel or moisture transfer to the handle).

 Foam handles can soak up fuel and become a fire hazard and also deteriorates faster as a result.

 Some silicon-designed handles can also become slippery with fuel and when dry can sometimes grip too much and pinch the skin or catch hairs on the body with certain contact routines making for an uncomfortable spinning experience.